user928/plexWebBookmarks/README.md

 # plexWebBookmarks
-Chrome extension for https://app.plex.tv that add bookmarks from web to your plex library
+Chrome extension for https://app.plex.tv that add bookmarks from web to your Plex library

 demo video: https://youtu.be/rWdcB_5mP2o